frett27/Ada-Synthetizer/README.md

 - ~~Eval portaudio for output rendering (X Plateform sound toolkit)~~
 - ~~Add Alsa Driver for linux plateforms~~
 - ~~Add Wav Driver for debugging purpose or to disk exports~~
-- Ahead of time playin

 Version 0.2:

+- Interfaçing with C, Java for consuming the library
 - Improving Sound quality, add numeric filters, and additional effects

 - Digital Signal processing : Permit to have Low / High Bandwidth filters, Compressors, Volume regulation, FadeIn / FadeOut
 - Lattency detection, permitting to have both online and offline playin

 Mid Term Version :

-- Interfaçing with C, Java for consuming the library
+- Ahead of time playin

-- Porting to Spark, remove the task part for embedded usage
+- Porting to Spark profile, remove the task part for embedded usage

 ### Areas That can be covered next (if time permit)